ZK-NEQ. de Havilland Canada DHC-8-314B. c/n 397.

 Entered onto the South African Aircraft Register as ZS-NMH - ?

-Displayed at the Australian International Airshow, Avalon, Victoria - March 1995
+It was displayed at the Australian International Airshow, Avalon, Victoria - March 1995

 Withdrawn from service by SA Express - November 1997